andr-ew/brds/README.md

 jf coarse (oct) & fine controls (alt menu, probably on the screen)

-## --

-I don't think the left gate key makes sense anymore ? for ansyncrounous patterns/gates I think the you would use the right side output gates + the global parameter recorders. would just need one key to enable/disable gates entirelly in the sequence

-## +?

-op-z style non-realtime sequencing
+sequencing
 - play/pause keys
-  - record + play to record live seuqeunce
+  - record + play to record live sequence
-  - just record to begin a manual sequence (using the playbar & nav keys)
+  - just record to begin a manual sequence, advancing to the next step after each note
+  - when paused (regardless of recording) tap a step key to enter that step & edit the note
 - playbar
-  - when paused
-    - shows 8-beat sections of curent sequence
+  - shows 8-step sections of curent sequence
-    - prev/next keys page through 2-bar sections of the sequence when not playing
+  - bank keys page through 8-step sections of the sequence
-  - when playing
-    - shows 8 bars if sequence is longer than 8 beats
-    - prev/next skips by bar
 - can add slew per-step just like realtime